 Turbotville is a tiny borough located in the state of Pennsylvania.
 With a population of 664 people and just one neighborhood, Turbotville is the 921st largest community in Pennsylvania.
-Much of the housing stock in Turbotville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Turbotville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Turbotville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Turbotville is a borough of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Turbotville who work in healthcare (11.59%), teaching (10.51%), and sales jobs (9.42%).

-Because of many things, Turbotville is a great place for families with children to consider.
-First of all, many other families with children live here, making Turbotville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Turbotville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Turbotville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Turbotville’s overall crime rate is lower than average for the country.

-The education level of Turbotville citizens is very high relative to the national average among all cities (21.84%): 38.38% of adults in Turbotville have a bachelor's degree or even advanced degree.
+The population of Turbotville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.38% of adults in Turbotville have a bachelor's degree or even advanced degree.

 The per capita income in Turbotville in 2022 was $50,602, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $202,408 for a family of four.
 However, Turbotville contains both very wealthy and poor people as well.